linjama/chapter3_app/README.md

-# Ruby on Rails Tutorial: Chapter 3 sample application
+# Ruby on Rails Tutorial

 This is the sample application for the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+Written by Matti Linjama according to the tutorial.